0r0i/zabbix_hadoop_monitoring/hadoop_mikoomi/hadoop_plugin/readme.md

 =Apache Hadoop Plugin=

-*NOTE : This is originally from Mikoomi Templates : https://code.google.com/p/mikoomi/wiki/05* .
+NOTE : THIS IS ORIGINALLY FROM MIKOOMI TEMPLATES : https://code.google.com/p/mikoomi/ .
-*I HAVE ADDED A PYTHON SCRIPT TO GET THE VALUES FROM JMX, RATHER THAN FROM PARSING THE HTML WHICH WAS DONE ORIGINALLY.*
+I HAVE ADDED A PYTHON SCRIPT TO GET THE VALUES FROM JMX, RATHER THAN FROM PARSING THE HTML WHICH WAS DONE ORIGINALLY.
+FOLLOW THE WIKI ON MIKOOMI ITS CLEARER : https://code.google.com/p/mikoomi/wiki/05

 ==Overview==